facelessuser/pyspelling/docs/src/markdown/index.md

 ### Aspell Options

-Though PySpelling is a wrapper around Aspell, you can still set a number of Aspell's options directly, such as default dictionary, search options, and filters.
-Basically, relevant search options are passed directly to Aspell, while others are ignored, like replace options (which aren't relevant in PySpelling) and encoding (which are handled internally by PySpelling).
+Though PySpelling is a wrapper, you can still set a number of Aspell's or Hunspell's options directly, such as default dictionary, search options, and filters.
+Basically, relevant search options are passed directly to the spell checker, while others are ignored, like replace options (which aren't relevant in PySpelling) and encoding (which are handled internally by PySpelling).

 To configure an Aspell option, just configure the desired options under the `aspell` key minus the leading dashes.
+Hunspell options would be defined under `hunspell`.
 So `-H` would simply be `H` and `--lang` would be `lang`.

 Boolean flags would be set to `true`.